-- 1. There is a bug in your code, such as a possible null dereference.
-Fix your code to prevent that crash. - 2.
-There is a weakness in the annotations you wrote.
+- There is a bug in your code, such as a possible null dereference.
+Fix your code to prevent that crash. - There is a weakness in the annotations you wrote.
 In other words, the specification you wrote is incorrect or inadequate.
-Improve the annotations, usually by writing more annotations in order to better express the specification. - 3.
-There is a weakness in the type-checker.
+Improve the annotations, usually by writing more annotations in order to better express the specification. - There is a weakness in the type-checker.
 Your code is safe it never suffers the error at run time but the checker cannot prove this fact.
 If possible, rewrite your code to be simpler for the checker to analyze; this is likely to make it easier for people to understand, too.
-If that is not possible, suppress the warning; be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.
+If that is not possible, suppress the warning (see Chapter 25); be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.

 For each warning issued by the checker, you need to determine which of the above categories it falls into.
-Here is an effective way to do so:
+Here is an effective methodology to do so.
+It relies mostly on manual code examination, but you may also find it useful to write test cases for your code or do other kinds of analysis, to verify your reasoning.